Delaware's COVID-19 hospitalizations, 'active' cases continue to decrease, but officials report 11 new deaths

 However, with 93 new total recoveries--for 5,103 total--and now 356 deaths attributed to the virus, "active" cases in the First State decreased by 39 to 3,777.

-Hospitalizations decreased by nine to 183 while negative test results increased by 667 to 48,297.
+Hospitalizations decreased by nine to 183--32 individuals were still critically hospitalized, officials said--while negative test results increased by 667 to 48,297.